Songs of the Centenary (SOTC)

 Entrants to Songs of the Centenary were able to apply for an Arts Award which goes toward a portfolio or arts log that shows off their creativity and gives a recognised national qualification or award to put on their CV.

-The judges' selections will be performed at the NSI and SOTC Award Ceremony, and every entrant will receive a personalised Certificate of Commendation.
+The judges' selections were performed at the NSI and SOTC Award Ceremony, and every entrant received a personalised Certificate of Commendation.

 The competition is now closed.
 The songs will be judged by a panel of music professionals.
 No cash or prize of monetary value will be awarded.
 All writers will retain the rights to their original material - with the exception that a submission will grant a license in perpetuity to SOTC to exploit the song (meaning if you submit a song, we can play it…and if it makes any money, you will be paid accordingly).
 Parents must submit songs for children under 13.
 If entering music as a group there must be a lead collaborator who will submit on behalf of the entire group.
 We would encourage teachers to manage their school’s SOTC profile.